 So, if you’re considering counselling a career, why not try out our career sampler course that’s designed to offer a taste of what you could expect to encounter when in the job for real.
 It’s possible to take the 20-hour course at your own pace and even spread the cost out, making it accessible to pretty much everyone!

-If you’d like to know more online study in Australia, why not visit us online at www.onlinecoursesaustralia.edu.au and take at our Counselling Course Bundle.
+If you’d like to know more about online study in Australia, why not visit us online at www.onlinecoursesaustralia.edu.au and take at our Counselling Course Bundle.
 You’ll find everything you need to know and more, however, if you do need any help signing up or finding the right course for your needs, give our friendly team a call on 1300 611 404 today and they’ll answer any questions they might have.